RylanSchaeffer/rylanschaeffer.github.io/collections/_blog_posts/2022-01-19-experience-replay.md

 tags: experience-replay reinforcement-learning
 ---

-# Experience Replay

 Experience replay is a fascinating topic spanning machine learning, neuroscience and cognitive science.
-At the heart of replay are 3 questions, asking how an agent should use its past experiences
+At the heart of replay are 3 questions, asking how an agent should use its past experiences:

-1. to build a model of its world?
+1. to build a model of its world
-2. to most efficiently propagate reward information in that model?
+2. to most efficiently propagate reward information in that model
-3. to plan future actions using that model?
+3. to plan future actions using that model

 The machine learning literature has historically focused on the second question, but emerging work in neuroscience and cognitive science suggests that these three questions